 Baker shared his rainbow flag textiles, photographs, oil paintings, and other artwork with audiences around the world including at World Pride in Rome (2000), at the New York Gay Community Center (2002), at the San Francisco Public Library (2003), and at the San Francisco LGBT Community Center (2003).
 His original flag design has been acquired for the prestigious MOMA in New York City design collection.

 Record-Breaking Rainbow Flags

 Gilbert Baker, was born on June 2, 1951 in the tiny rural town of Chanute, Kansas.
-Both his parents were prominent community citizens; his mother was a teacher and his father was both a lawyer and a judge.
+Both his parents were prominent community citizens; his mother was an educator and his father served as a judge and lawyer.
 Baker had an outgoing and friendly personality as a child but felt ostracized because of his gay identity.
-After graduating from high school, Baker spent a year in college before he was drafted into the Army and was stationed in San Francisco just as the gay liberation movement was beginning to take shape.
-After serving a short two-year term, Baker was honorably discharged and settled into the thriving activist community of San Francisco.
+After graduating from high school, Baker attended college for a year before the Army drafted him.
+Baker was stationed in San Francisco just as the gay liberation movement was beginning to take shape.
+After serving a short two-year term, he was honorably discharged and settled into the thriving activist community of San Francisco.

 Death and Tributes

-An artist until the end, just before his death, he created 39 nine-color flags which included the eight original colors, plus lavender to represent diversity in order to commemorate the 39th anniversary of the first rainbow flag.
+An artist until the end, just before his death, he created 39 nine-color flags which included "the eight original colors, plus lavender to represent diversity in order to commemorate the 39th anniversary of the first rainbow flag," so stated his obituary in the NY Times.
 On March 31, 2017, Baker died from hypertensive and atherosclerotic cardiovascular disease in his New York City home at age 65.
 His life is celebrated in the documentary, Rainbow Pride (2003) and his original sewing machine used to create the first flag is on display at The GLBT Historical Society in San Francisco.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!